|

 computed as the annualized standard deviation of the percentage change

+in daily price.
 When a market is

 going sideways, it typically exhibits low volatility and is difficult to